OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![resistorground](resistorground.png)

 Success!!
-The new green LED flashes once each 8 seconds.
+The new green LED flashes once each 8 seconds (on 2 seconds then off 6 seconds).

 You have mastered simple C/C++ coding for the Arduino and simple electronics for the Arduino.
 You should feel great -- it's ok to throw yourself another celebration :)